ch0chi/melly-finder/README.md

 6. *Optional* Disable the bot from joining new groups via botfather using `/setjoingroups`
 7. Get the [chat id for the channel](https://gist.github.com/nafiesl/4ad622f344cd1dc3bb1ecbe468ff9f8a#get-chat-id-for-a-channel) and add the chat id to the .env file.
 8. Update the fetch interval and month in the .env file to the desired values.

+# Docker Compose Config
+The current docker-compose file has the `network_mode` parameter set to proxy through a wireguard vpn.
+If you're using a wireguard proxy container, you can keep this as it is.
+However, if you want to run the application withou a vpn proxy, setting the value to `host` will work.

 ## Running the App